Flippinglakes/Getting-and-Cleaning-Data-Assignment/README.md

 10. Renames the measurements in the table to indicate that they are means

-11. Saves this table as a .csv file
+11. Saves this table as a .txt file